OpenCollarTeam/opencollarteam.github.io/docs/Quick-User-Guide.md

 Local chat is on channel 0.
 If you don't want your command to be visible in local chat, call your menu by typing /1 [prefix] menu.
 This sends the command to channel 1 instead and you don't see it in local chat.

+### Settings
+Your collar settings can be saved to a settings notecard.
+See the [Settings](/docs/Settings)] page for more about how to do this.
+In the pages of the Complete Guide after the chat command for a menu function you may see a string that looks like this, with the values filled in:  `TOKEN=Attribute~Value`.
+This is the settings string for the function you can save to a notecard.
+The easy way to learn settings is to set your collar as desired, then go to the Settings menu and press Print.

 ### Prefixes

 Your default prefix is the first two letters of your user name.
 Prefixes direct collar commands only to wearers with those two initials.
 It can be changed by the collar owner only.
 Wearers who have set an owner cannot change the prefix unless OwnSelf is checked.